The assassin knew that one bullet, one kill, was all she needed. Did she succeed?

 On cue, she shuddered for the benefit of Boardroom CCTV cameras, looking as shocked at the sight of actual blood, as the others.
 She knew the camera footage would be viewed and analyzed thousands of times in NYPD and Interpol offices across multiple countries.

 Forensic programs, trained animals and specialized detectives would be intensively scanning and extensively sniffing from Earth and Sky over the next month.
-Mark's exit would stir up the hornet's nest, as the company stock plunged and the greatest manhunt in the history of New York began.
+Mark's exit would stir up the hornet's nest, plunge the company stock and begin the greatest manhunt in the history of New York.

-“A bloody mess!” muttered the chairman as he was leaving.
+“A bloody mess!” muttered the chairman, as he prepared to leave.

-He looked at her and asked, “Have we lost the project now?”
+“Have we lost the project now?” he asked her.

 “Not as long as I live,” she replied tiredly.

-He walked out to go home and get a couple of hours of shut-eye.
+He walked out to go home, and get some shut-eye.
 A new day had begun.